-Good to Great purports to explain what’s the secret sauces that makes great companies great.
+In Good to Great author Jim Collins investigates and explains what’s the secret sauces that makes great companies great.

 I found it to be very good and with some gold nuggets for personal self-development as well.